-To assure students a quality experience, space in the Certificate in Dealership Management program is limited and based on available resources.
+To assure students a quality experience, space in the Certificate for Automotive Entrepreneurs and Leaders program is limited and based on available resources.
 Professional program students must submit an application.
 Admission criteria include GPA, career goals, and application materials.

-For more information, call 480/965-9640, visit BA 109, or access the Web site at wpcarey.asu.edu/dealership.
+For more information, call 480/965-9640, visit BA 109, or access the Web site at wpcarey.asu.edu/up/certificates/cael.cfm.